Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

     private static void BeforeTokenCacheAccess(TokenCacheNotificationArgs args)
     {
         // NOTE: We recommend that you do NOT store the token cache in plain text -- don't use the code below as-is.
-        //       Here's one example of a way to store the token cache in a slightly more secure way, using Data Protection APIs:
+        //       Here's one example of a way to store the token cache in a more secure way, using Data Protection APIs:
         //         http://www.cloudidentity.com/blog/2014/07/09/the-new-token-cache-in-adal-v2/

         string tokenCachePath = @"<path to token cache file>";